chirazedrine/generative-design-with-a-given-emotion-using-cvae/README.md

 ### Dataset Preparation

-Download and prepare the EmoSet dataset.
-Place it under ./dataset/EmoSet-118K.
+Download and prepare the [EmoSet dataset](https://github.com/JingyuanYY/EmoSet).
+Unzip it and place it in ./dataset/EmoSet-118K.

 ### Training the Model